hydrusnetwork/hydrus/docs/advanced_multiple_local_file_services.md

 ---
-title: multiple local file services
+title: Multiple Local File Services
 ---

+# multiple local file services

 The client lets you store your files in different overlapping partitions.
 This can help management workflows and privacy.